 Applicants in this tier must describe how their program design is evidence-informed.
-An evidenceinformed program uses the best available knowledge, research and evaluation to guide program design and implementation, but does not have scientific research or rigorous evaluation of the program itself.
-Applicants may describe up to two research or evaluation studies of similar programs that inform their program design but may not submit these studies.
+An evidence-informed program uses the best available knowledge, research and evaluation to guide program design and implementation, but does not have scientific research or rigorous evaluation of the program itself.